Vakore/Derisory-Demo/README.md

 CHANGES:
-v1.01 - Added FPS cap code due to people with super computers games running at 120fps, causing the game to run at twice the speed.
+v1.01 - Added FPS cap code due to people with super computers games running at 120fps, causing the game to run at twice the speed. v1.02 - Add gameSpeed.txt file.
+It can be modified if your game is running too choppy or too fast.